bogado/file-line/README.md

 # File-line

-### Plugin for vim to enabling opening a file in a given line
+### Plugin for vim to enable opening a file in a given line

 When you open a `file:line`, for instance when coping and pasting from an error from your compiler vim tries to open a file with a colon in its name.